-A work permit is a written record that authorizes specific work, at a specific location, a specified period of time.
+A work permit is a written record that authorizes specific work, at a specific location, for a specified period of time.
 Work permits are used for controlling and coordinating work to establish and maintain safe working conditions.
-For additional information, refer to the Clearance, Hold Order, and Work Permit Procedure for Contractors.

 - 5.1 A work permit is formal permission to work on power system equipment and circuits that do not require a Clearance or Hold Order.
-A work permit does not provide electrical contact protection for personnel or permit the violation of applicable Minimum Approach Distances. - 5.2 A work permit will only be issued to Contractors who hold an Electrical Worker Permit and are listed in the Permit Directory as an Approved Contractor Work Permit Holder. - 5.3 Refer to CHOWPP document is available through your COR's for additional information.
+A work permit does not provide electrical contact protection for personnel or permit the violation of applicable Minimum Approach Distances. - 5.2 A work permit will only be issued to Clearance Holders. - 5.3 Refer to BPA SWITCHING AND CLEARANCE PROCEDURE for further information, document is available through your COR's for additional information.